rootpy/rootpy/README.rst

 glueing together low-level libraries for performance-critical tasks.
-The `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ bindings introduced `ROOT <http://root.cern.ch/>`_ into the world of Python, however, interacting with ROOT in Python should not "feel" like you are still writing C++.
+The `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ bindings introduced `ROOT <http://root.cern.ch/>`_ into the world of Python, however, interacting with ROOT in Python should not feel like you are still writing C++.

 The rootpy project is a community-driven initiative aiming to provide a more pythonic interface with ROOT on top of the existing PyROOT bindings.
 Given